-Your biopsy sample will be sent to the laboratory for testing.
+Your biopsy sample is sent to the Pathology department for testing.
 We will write to you and your GP with the results.
-It can take between 1 - 4 weeks before you receive the letter with the results.
+It could take between one to four weeks before you receive the letter with the results.

 If you require further treatment or a follow-up appointment, we will send you an appointment letter with the date and time to attend the Gynaecology Outpatient Clinic.